 The hills and plains east of the trench around Ksaksa Sea are warm and wooded--neither as hot or as torrential as the trench, but warm and rainy.
 This is just the western edge of Polodona Wood, the greatest rainforest in this hemisphere, covering perhaps 2M sq km (as big as Indonesia or the Orinoco Basin).

 In its heart, annual rainfall's about 1.8 m (70")--not a true rainforest by Terran standards.
 Tharn's year is short, so in one Earth year the woods get more like 90", but this is offset by faster evaporation in the thin air.
 But in the end it's not numbers that make me call Polodona a rainforest.
 Tharn's vegetation is used to high evaporation and long dry seasons; year-round moisure in any amount is a bonanza.
 Polodona is lush.

-Only one people is well-adapted to rainforest: the semi-arboreal bos; they overwhelmingly predominate here, except along rivers and the Ksaksa seacoast, where thotters cluster.
+Only one Tharnian people is well-adapted to rainforest: the semi-arboreal bos; they overwhelmingly predominate here.

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ

 Email: firstname.lastname@example.org - Catalog of art, books, CDs - Behind the Curtain: FAQs, bio, site map - Kindred sites